Creating a Bastion Host

 - Type: SSH

 - Protocol: TCP

 - Port: 22

-Select an existing key pair or create a new key pair dialog:
+The Select an existing key pair or create a new key pair popup window will appear.

-- Select a key pair: Select the 12-digit key pair generated for you by the Cloud Academy.
-(Reminder: The PEM or PPK formatted key pair can be downloaded directly from the Your lab data section of the Cloud Academy Lab page at any time.)
+Reminder: The PEM or PPK formatted key pair can be downloaded directly from the Your lab data section of the Cloud Academy Lab page at any time.

-3. Hover over the Name field of your instance.
-Click the edit pencil and enter bastion for the Name.
-This will make it easily identifiable when other instances are up and running as well:
+17. Hover over the Name field of your instance, then click the edit icon and enter bastion for the Name:

-In this Lab Step you launched a basic Linux EC2 instance with a publicly routable IP address in your public subnet that will be used as a bastion host.
-Later on you will modify its security group to restrict inbound traffic to SSH only.
-In production you would restrict inbound access to specific IP addresses of your network administrators.
-(In this Lab you will be a bit more relaxed however.)
-The outbound traffic will also be modified later, restricting the destination to the security group of instance(s) in your private subnet only.
-When configuring bastion hosts, they are often stripped down to provide the minimal amount of services.
-Essentially, they are used for SSH almost exclusively, so with fewer services there are fewer exploit possibilities.
+In a production environment, you would restrict inbound access to specific IP addresses of your network administrators.
+The outbound traffic will also be modified later in this lab, restricting the destination to the security group of instances in your private subnet only.
+When configuring bastion hosts, they are often stripped down to provide the minimum amount of services.